 We believe that every young person should know that, no matter what their economic condition, creating a job is infinitely better than finding a job.
 StandWatch Academy’s leadership course motivates and prepares young social entrepreneurs to bring about significant social change in a setting like no other.
 A lot of nonprofits strive for sustainable change.
 Our academy creates the leaders that can make that happen.

 There is little doubt that being outdoors produces tangible benefits for people.
 Witnessing the incredible scale of God’s earthly creation places everything we know in context.
 There is no better place to learn about one’s ability to enact change in this world than through outdoor discovery.
 Besides this, using an outdoor approach benefits students by:

-Teaching both self-reliance and how to operate as part of a team; an extremely tricky thing to do and something that we believe can ONLY be achieved in the wilderness.
+Placing them in a distraction free environment where technology doesn’t play a role.Teaching both self-reliance and how to operate as part of a team; an extremely tricky thing to do and something that we believe can ONLY be achieved outside of a traditional classroom.

 Providing a sense of adventure and excitement that may be absent for some students in a traditional classroom environment.

 Students will apply leadership and problem solving skills while experiencing the majesty of God’s natural wonders.
 It’s a transformative experience that can’t be found in a classroom setting.
 After completing a course, students are left with validated plans for their own nonprofit organizations, valuable business strategies, and leadership experiences that will benefit them as they grow older.
 It’s a win for students, and it’s a win for the communities where they live.